M. V. Sridhar

-Maturi Venkat Sridhar (2 August 1965 – 30 October 2017) was an Indian first-class cricketer.
+Maturi Venkat Sridhar (2 August 1966 – 30 October 2017) was an Indian first-class cricketer.
 He represented Hyderabad between 1988/89 and 1999/00, making 6701 runs at 48.91 with 21 hundreds.
 His highest score of 366 was the cornerstone for Hyderabad when they posted the record breaking total of 944/6 (declared) against Andhra in the 1993–94 Ranji Trophy; Noel David and Vivek Jaisimha scored double centuries.
 While Sridhar was batting, 850 runs were scored - the most runs added during a batsman's innings in first-class history.
 He was the secretary of MVSR Engineering College in Hyderabad.

+Early life and education

+He studied at the All Saints High School and Osmania Medical College.

 Death

 On 30 October 2017, Sridhar suffered a heart attack at his home.
 He was declared dead upon arrival at the hospital.
 He is survived by his wife, a son and a daughter.